samjmck/tobcalc/docs/add_broker.md

 # How to add a broker

-To add a broker, you need to write a `ServiceAdapter` which takes a data `Blob` as input and outputs an array of `ServiceTransaction`s.
+To add a broker, you need to write a `ServiceAdapter` which takes a data `Blob` as input and outputs an array of `ServiceTransaction`.

 The interfaces for `ServiceAdapter` and `ServiceTransaction` are defined in `src/service_adapter` as followed: